 The notion that outsourcing and automation are mutually exclusive is a myth.
-Often, when businesses or individuals are looking to make their business more profitable, they feel that they must choose between outsourcing work to save money or investing in technology that will enhance their automated processes.
-In the modern landscape, there is no reason that a business cannot combine automation and outsourcing to maximize profitability.
+Often, when businesses or individuals are looking to make their business more profitable, they feel that they must choose between outsourcing work to save money or to invest in technology that will enhance their automated processes.
+In the modern landscape, there is no reason that a business cannot combine automation and outsourcing to maximize profit.

 Models have shown that a combination of intelligent automation and traditional, human-centric outsourcing is best for maximizing the benefits of both approaches.
-This means that intelligent automation, of which there are many examples, will not necessarily substitute offshore human workers, instead augmenting them in many cases.
+It means that intelligent automation, of which there are many examples, will not necessarily substitute offshore human workers, instead of augmenting them in many cases.

-The fact remains that offshore labor remains a profitable measure for those looking to save on labor costs, while the establishment of intelligent automation processes remain fairly expensive.
-Therefore, attaining the lowered costs that come with outsourcing while also working toward intelligent automation that has long-term cost saving advantages serves as a wise business model.
+The fact remains that offshore labor remains a useful measure for those looking to save on labor costs, while the establishment of intelligent automation processes remain reasonably expensive.
+Therefore, attaining the lowered prices that come with outsourcing while also working toward intelligent automation that has long-term cost-saving advantages serves as a wise business model.

 The Continued Benefits of Outsourcing

 The primary intent of outsourcing is for businesses to take advantage of the labor advantage that overseas labor forces provide.
-Outsourcing overseas has been prevalent in the IT industry for decades, with countries such as India providing a cheap, capable workforce at a fraction of the cost.
-However, employee outsourcing for the purposes of customer service, data management, and administrative tasks represent more forward-looking approaches.
+Outsourcing overseas has been prevalent in the IT industry for decades, with countries such as India providing a capable workforce at a fraction of the cost.

-This is the primary benefit of outsourcing: to lower the cost of labor, with as little quality sacrificed as possible.
-The reality that other nations provide cheaper workers will remain true, and companies located in business hubs such as Denmark, Norway, Sweden, the United States, and Western Europe will continue to utilize the cost-saving measure of labor outsourcing.
+It is the primary benefit of outsourcing: to lower the cost of labor, with as little quality sacrificed as possible.
+The reality that other nations provide cheaper workers will remain true, and American companies will continue to utilize the cost-saving measure of labor outsourcing.

 Outsourcing comes with a series of downsides, however.
 Outsourcing labor to another country often means that the client, based in America, sacrifices some level of quality control and direct oversight of a given project.
-However, accepting outsourcing as a critical component of cost-saving means that these risks can be mitigated.
-By partnering with European companies which provide an outsourced labor force, the benefits of outsourcing can be more completely realized.
+While this is more or less true depending on who and where the work is outsourced to, it remains a risk inherent to outsourcing.

 This is merely the cost of outsourcing in any industry, whether IT or otherwise.
 However, the reduced costs most often help a company’s profit margin while returning a level of quality that outpaces the relatively low cost.
 Indications are that there is still very much room for outsourcing in the American business landscape.